12. Processing Data in Groups

 ## 4 9.578162 3.053025 0

-We are given each wine’s alcohol and residual sugar content, as well as a binary categorical variable stating whether a group of sommeliers deem a given beverage quite bad (1) or not (0).
-Figure 12.8 reveals that bad wines are rather low in… alcohol and, to some extent, sugar.
+We are given each wine’s alcohol and residual sugar content, as well as a binary categorical variable stating whether a group of sommeliers deem a given beverage rather bad (1) or not (0).
+Figure 12.8 reveals that subpar wines are fairly low in… alcohol and, to some extent, sugar.

 plt.xlabel("alcohol")